Titlehhhh/QuickProxyNet/README.md

 ## Usage

-The library offers a QuickProxyNetFactory class to easily create proxy connections.
+The library offers a ProxyClientFactory class to easily create proxy connections.
 Here’s a quick guide on how to use it.

 ### Example: Creating a Proxy Client